zigen/babel-plugin-flow-react-proptypes/README.md

 ## Usage

 This plugin searches for a React components using type declaration.
-Works with functional components, `React.createClass` and ES6 classes.
+Works with functional components and ES6 classes. `React.createClass` is not currently supported.

 ## Install